parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 > **Note:** Although AWS Glue is the most convenient method, it is also the only one to cost money.
 To parse the SRA metadata table it will be... ~$0.01.

-This section will walk through the steps taken during the AWS Glue demo to prepare the SRA metadata table for Athena queries
+This section will walk through the steps taken during the AWS Glue demo to prepare the SRA metadata table for Athena queries.

 1) To start working with AWS Glue, navigate to the **Tables** section of the Athena page on the left-hand side, then click **Create Table** and select **from AWS Glue Crawler** as seen below.
 If you see a pop-up about the crawler, just click **Continue**.